Proof-of-Reserves

 Altcoins

 Altcoins does not support native multi-sig: because of that, we only provides our addresses whose balances can be verified (i.e., proof-of-addresses, a.k.a. proof-of-balances).
-The proof-of reserves is only implicit when we spend from these addresses.
+The Proof-of-Reserves is only implicit when we spend from these addresses.